 Now, visitors wanting to see the flint can reserve a spot on a ranger-led expedition (you can’t go without a guide.)
 But the visitor center, the Alibates Gardens, and the Mesquite Trail also provide information about the park and don’t require a guide.

-The Amistad National Recreation Area is around the Amistad Reservoir, an oasis for wildlife and outdoor recreation in the southern Texas desert.
-Fishing, boating, waterskiing, and even scuba diving are big draws here.
+The Amistad National Recreation Area manages the U.S. portion of International Amistad Reservoir, an oasis for wildlife and outdoor recreation on the border between the U.S. and Mexico.
+Located on the waterways of the Rio Grande River and the Devils River, fishing, boating, waterskiing, and even scuba diving are big draws here.

 There are campgrounds around the reservoir, and nearby Del Rio, Texas has lodging and amenities galore.

 Related Read: The 11 Best Small Towns in Texas To Visit This Year